UKHomeOffice/data-transfer/README.rst

 trailing slashes, this will depend on the storage type and the OS.
 See the ecosystem.config file for examples.

-* When running two or more data-transfer apps to the same target folde, Ensure you have set the TEMP_FOLDER_NAME variable for each to be different.
-This stops any potential rafce conditions on the moving of the files.
+* When running two or more data-transfer apps to the same target folder, Ensure you have set the TEMP_FOLDER_NAME variable for each to be different.
+This stops any potential race conditions on the moving of the files.

 Source / read settings